manasimathkar/Basic-React-Projects/README.md

 # Basic-React-Projects
-## This repository consits of a zip file containing about 7 basic ReactJS projects that were a part of an online course
+## This repository consits of a zip file containing about 7 basic ReactJS projects that were a part of a course on udemy under the guidance of John Smilga